vuvko/fitw2020/README.md

 We provide already prepared data (re-detected and re-aligned) that can be found in `train-faces-det` and `val-faces-det` folders for training and validation images respectfully.

+## Models

+You can downloads models through Git LFS while cloning the repository.
+Alternatively, you can download them from this [link](https://disk.yandex.ru/d/4AbxLjTa3fsG7g).

 ## Citation

 If you'd like to cite the training pipeline or results from the paper, use this citation: